H.R. 1329: Smithsonian American Women’s History Museum Act

 Supporters who want the museum on the National Mall

-They get a named site right away, not an open-ended search.
-Unless the President acts within 180 days, the museum goes to the South Monument site.
+The bill names a specific site rather than leaving it to an open-ended search.
+Unless the President acted within 180 days, the museum would go to the South Monument site.

 Lawmakers who want direct oversight of exhibits

-Congress gets regular reporting starting within 120 days, then every 2 years, with updates on exhibit revisions, programs, and future planning.
+Congress would get regular reporting starting within 120 days, then every 2 years, covering exhibit revisions, programs, and future planning.

-People who want the museum's mission defined in statute
+Backers who want the museum's mission set in statute

-The bill writes the museum's scope directly into federal law instead of leaving those decisions entirely to Smithsonian leadership and curators.
+The bill writes the museum's scope and content limits directly into federal law rather than leaving those calls to Smithsonian leadership and curators.

 Who is affected by H.R.
 1329?